josephsnyder/doc-test/Documentation/SetupTestingEnvironment.rst

 .. figure:: http://code.osehra.org/content/named/SHA1/819c659c-cmakeGUIFreshHighlight.png
    :align: center

-   Figure 80 - The CMake-GUI with the TEST_VISTA_FRESH option highlighted.
+   :alt:  The CMake-GUI with the TEST_VISTA_FRESH option highlighted.

 To utilize this option on Cache, the TEST_VISTA_FRESH checkbox must be checked to tell CMake to configure the correct files.
-You will also need to create a new cache.dat using the steps from earlier (starting at Figure 15) and set the TEST_VISTA_FRESH_CACHE_DAT_EMPTY to point to the location of that newly created cache.dat.
+You will also need to create a new cache.dat using the steps from earlier (starting at :alt: ) and set the TEST_VISTA_FRESH_CACHE_DAT_EMPTY to point to the location of that newly created cache.dat.
 It will then shut down the Cache instance, copy the empty database in place of the old one, restart Cache, then collect and import the OSEHRA routines and globals.

 .. figure:: http://code.osehra.org/content/named/SHA1/74a64c8c-cmakeGUIFreshConfigure.png
    :align: center

-   Figure - The CMake-GUI on Windows/Cache after configuration.
+   :alt: The CMake-GUI on Windows/Cache after configuration.

 For GT.M, the overall process is the same, but has some internal actions that make it GT.M specific.
 Instead of a the Cache variables, we ask for the TEST_VISTA_FRESH_GTM_GLOBALS_DAT and the TEST_VISTA_FRESH_GTM_ROUTINE_DIR.
 The TEST_VISTA_FRESH_GTM_GLOBALS_DAT is the path to the database.dat that contains the VistA globals.
 This file will be deleted and recreated